-This first portion of the list is not in order as they appear on ISOGG’s Wiki page (which is alphabetical separated into several sections), but ordered first by most popular tests used by many people.
-At some point, I will do a complete alphabetical list and a separate section by type of DNA test.
+This first portion of the list is not in order as they appear on ISOGG‘s Wiki page (which is alphabetical separated into several sections), but ordered first by most popular tests used by many people.
+At some point, I will do a complete alphabetical list to be followed later by a separate section by type of DNA test.

-23andMe – https://www.23andme.com/ (over 5 million tested) – include basic to intermediate haplogroup information; (haplogroups are based on specific SNPs); spit kit.
+23andMe – https://www.23andme.com/ (estimated over 10 million tested) – include basic to intermediate haplogroup information; (haplogroups are based on specific SNPs); spit kit.

 Genes for Good: https://genesforgood.sph.umich.edu/ (Facebook app https://genesforgood.sph.umich.edu/facebook_app which is where you do the surveys needed to earn a free kit- a free kit as it doesn’t cost you money, but you have to spend a fair amount of time doing things to qualify for the free kit.
 I earned a free kit when they were only going to provide 20,000 free kits.
 It looks like they came up with a way to fund more kits.
 You can find at more about the requirements for participating by clicking on the Facebook app above, but here are some general guidelines: https://www.genesforgood.org/participate (not sure if they have updated the number of surveys you need to complete in this link, but it was 15 Health History Surveys and doing all the Health Tracking Surveys on two different days when I did it.)
 At the time I qualifed, they had seven Health Tracking Surveys; it’s at 10 now so 20 Health Tracking Surveys would still be two days worth if you did all of them for two days.